isaacaristil/bwap-theme/readme.md

 Update the theme depedencies :
 ```
 npm install
-bower install
 ```

-Then compile the css :
+This will automatically run the bower installation and compiles a first CSS.

+Next time you will need to compile the CSS, use
 ```
 gulp css
 //or